-Each of these will need to be carefully considered and then you’ll need to define how you plan to address each one.
+Each of these will need to be carefully considered.
+Then, you’ll need to define how you plan to address each one.

 What you don’t want to do is get too detailed and leave readers overwhelmed.
 Your market entry strategy is only one section of the overall business plan, so brevity is key.

 Your goals throughout this section support the next phases in your business, not dominating the market.
-While there’s nothing wrong with having a grand vision for the future when it comes to your business plans, what you’re including should be achievable within the next three years.
+There’s nothing wrong with having a grand vision for the future.
+When it comes to your business plans, what you’re including should be achievable within the next three years.

 If you’re feeling challenged to complete your market entry strategy, start with defining the problem and the solution.
 From there, you can build out your how.
-Lean on your competitive research for guidance, and remember — the better you define your market entry strategy, the easier it’ll be to actually enter the market!
+Lean on your competitive research for guidance.
+Remember — the better you define your market entry strategy, the easier it’ll be to actually enter the market!